getsentry/sentry/docs/technical.rst

-If the Sentry server is configured to require authentication, the POST field ``key`` is a name used to identify the client and correspondingly the shared secret key between client and server.
+If the Sentry server is configured to require authentication, the POST field ``key`` is a name used to identify the client and correspondingly ``ssk``, the shared secret key between client and server.
 In this case the shared secret key does not travel in the POST.

 The authentication mechanism provided